 Two interpretations of this result are possible.
-First is that the social security benefits partly offset an increase in income of other sources.
-This crowding-out effect is consistent with the results of preceding empirical studies, including Yashiro and Oshio (1999), Oshio and Oishi (2003), which show a negative impact of the social security benefits on the incentives of the elderly to work.
-Second is that higher social security benefits have some negative impact on household-size-adjusted income through residential decisions.
-As implied by Ohtake (1991) and Iwamoto and Fukui (2002), higher social security benefits are more likely to make the elderly live separately with their adult children.
-This co-residence effect appears at least to partly offset the direct impact of the social security benefits on the disposable income of the elderly.
+First is that the public pension benefits partly offset an increase in income of other sources.
+The elderly persons who are eligible to receive public pension benefits are likely to prefer to retire rather than stay in labor force, which is expected to result in a reduction of earnings.
+This "crowding-out effect" is consistent with the results of preceding empirical studies, including Yashiro and Oshio (1999), Oshio and Oishi (2003), which show a negative impact of public pension benefits on incentives of the elderly to work.
+Second is that higher public pension benefits have some negative impact on adjusted income through residential decisions.
+As implied by Ohtake (1991) and Iwamoto and Fukui (2002), higher public pension benefits are more likely to make the elderly live separately with their adult children.
+This co-residence effect appears at least to partly offset the direct impact of the public pension benefits on the total household income of the elderly.

 Next, we examine the impact on poverty rates.
-We find that social security benefits lower both relative and absolute poverty rates of the elderly in all models.
-Our estimates suggest that each 10,000 yen of simulated benefits leads to a decline in the elderly poverty rate of 0.09-0.12%.
+We find that public pension benefits lower both relative and absolute poverty rates of the elderly in all models.
+Our estimates suggest that each 10,000 yen of simulated benefits leads to a decline in the elderly poverty rate of 0.09-0.12 percent.
 Normalizing by the relationship between simulated and actual benefits (that is, implicitly computing IV estimates) suggests that each 10,000 yen of benefits led to a 0.19-0.35 percent reduction in the poverty rate.
 During 1980 and 1998, benefits rose by about 390,000 yen, which is expected to have led to about a 10-13 percentage-point decline in relative poverty and a 7-10 percentage-point decline in absolute poverty.
-Over this time period, however, absolute income poverty rate only slightly declined from 10.9 percent to 10.5 percent (or 0.4 percentage points) for the elderly, while relative income poverty rate rose from 10.9 percent to 19.4 percent (or 8.5 percentage points).
-These results implies that there are some inequality-widening factors that offset a reduction in inequality caused by an increase in social security benefits, underscoring the above-mentioned view that there is no effective redistribution measures among the elderly in Japan.
+Over this time period, however, absolute income poverty rate only slightly declined from 10.9 percent to 10.5 percent (or 0.4